-Your safety is an extremely important issue to us and one that we have spent a lot of time and money investigating, so as to enable us to offer you the best possible service.
+Your safety is an extremely important issue to us and one that we have spent a lot of time and money investigating, to enable us to offer you the best possible service.

-In Morocco we use the robust Garmin Montana 600, and in Southern Africa we use the Garmin Zumo 660, both with colour screens and 10,000 track points, and have one available for each bike with a track point every 25 meters giving peace of mind and security.
+On both our off road and adventure bike tours we use the robust Garmin Montana 600 with wide colour screens and 10,000 track points, and have one available for each bike with a track point every 25 meters giving peace of mind and security.

-All you have to do is keep the arrow on the coloured line.
+All you have to do is keep the arrow on the magenta coloured line.

 Each morning we switch to that days track.
-This has made things both more interesting for you, the riders, as well as allowing several smaller groups to be operating at their own comfortable speed between the faster leaders and the assistance vehicle following behind.
-In Morocco this has completely removed the feeling of holding up the faster bikers that the slower paced bikers used to feel.
+This has made things more interesting for you, the riders, as we can run our tours reasonably freely, allowing the faster bikers to lead and several smaller groups to be operating at their own comfortable speed between them and the support vehicle which is always following not far behind.
+Regular regrouping points are made.

-We regularly update and check our Moroccan routes before the beginning of each season as Morocco is continually putting down asphalt somewhere, as well as searching out new tracks and trails so that our repeat clients can experience new places.
+We regularly update and check our Moroccan routes before the beginning of each season as Morocco is continually putting down asphalt somewhere, as well as searching out new tracks and trails so that our repeat clients can experience new places, but they are getting progressively more scarce.

-One of the satellite telephones is installed in our assistance vehicle – meaning a permanent connection is available should it be needed regardless of where we are.
+On our off-road tours one of the satellite telephones is installed in our support vehicle – meaning a permanent connection is available should it be needed regardless of where we are.

-The others will be carried by bikers within the group so that a connection can be made with the assistance vehicle any time it is needed.
+The other is carried by a biker within the group so that a connection can be made with the support vehicle any time mobile coverage is not available.